projectleodata/project-leo-data-tools/bid-calculator/README.md

-# project-leo-data-tools
+# Bid Analysis Tool

-Source code behind Project LEO's data tools
+Source code behind Project LEO's Bid Analysis Tool.
+This tool is currently under development and documentation will be finalised shortly.